 Is Dr. Marchand a gynecologic oncologist?

 No. Dr. Marchand is a generalist OBGYN with special training in minimally invasive surgery.
-Dr. Bhoola is board certified in gynecologic oncology and all decisions regarding the patient’s care with regard to the cancer staging were made by Dr. Bhoola.
-Dr. Marchand would never attempt to perform an ovarian cancer surgery without the assistance of a gynecologic oncologist, and is very appreciative for the patient care that has been given by Dr. Bhoola.
-Dr. Marchand has referred many patients and continues to refer to Dr. Bhoola and the other physicians in his practice.
+A board certified gynecologic oncologist was present for this surgery as part of the surgical team.
+Dr. Marchand routinely includes consultation with the gynecologic oncology service as part of his care of any patients suspected to have a malignancy.
+Dr. Marchand would never attempt to perform an ovarian cancer staging surgery without the assistance of a gynecologic oncologist, and is very appreciative for the patient care that has been given his colleagues.
+Dr. Marchand has referred many patients and continues to refer to his esteemed colleagues practicing gynecologic oncology.